What services does Rbate offer organizations that provide purchasing help?

 What is the "contributor" system?

 These other sources may be your own, allowing you to attribute both articles to their authors and new work to earlier work.
 This makes it easier to assess the relative contribution (and absolute Rbate earnings) of each of your works and employees.
-Note that credit fractions assigned under an authorship relationship do not draw down the credit and earnings shown for the source source, while fractions assigned to other works is reapportioned.
+Note that credit fractions assigned under an authorship relationship do not draw down the credit and earnings shown for the source that has been authored, while fractions assigned to other works are reapportioned.
 Contribution chains several levels deep are possible, and will be properly considered when credit and bonus payments are being divided.

 You may also assign fractions of a source's credit and earnings to external sources that belong to other Helpers by entering the contributing source's Rcode in the Contributors field of your source's form.
 Do this if your source is based in part on this other source.
-For example, if you are creating a review which is a digest of other reviews.
+For example, if you are creating a review which is a digest of other reviews, or if you have published a syndicated, summarised, paraphrased, or compilation work.

 If an external source adds one of your sources as a contributor, that source will appear in the Contributes To column of your source's row in the sources table on your Sources Page.
 Use this to verify that the other Helper is abiding by any contribution deal that has been arranged.